cinapr/RetrofitOldAppliances/README.md

 # IoT-Enhanced Retrofitting Old into Smart Appliance
 Welcome to our IoT project aimed at creating a sustainable and cost-effective solution for turning traditional analog appliances into smart appliances.
 This initiative addresses critical challenges in urban living, such as energy efficiency, parking space dependency, and environmental sustainability.

+## Demo and Presentation
+Please kindly check our youtube video : [https://youtu.be/JrmqSYBcZCY](https://youtu.be/JrmqSYBcZCY)

 ## Background
 The increasing population leads to higher transportation demands, intensifying parking space dependency.
 While public transportation remains a sustainable option, private vehicles offer unmatched convenience.
 Although driverless shared cars could be a future solution, the immediate need lies in enhancing existing infrastructure.
 IoT-based parking systems provide a smarter and more achievable solution than traditional methods, which often result in traffic congestion and minor collisions due to difficulty in locating vacant slots.